Pharmacology & Experimental Therapeutics

-The Biomolecular Pharmacology seminar program is supported by institutional sources, the endowed Sterling Drug Visiting Professorship, and by an award from the Burroughs Wellcome Foundation.
+The Biomolecular Pharmacology seminar program, supported by institutional sources and the endowed Sterling Drug Visiting Professorship, brings outstanding scientists to Boston University from throughout the US.
 All students are required to attend pharmacology seminars.
 In addition, students register for at least one semester of Current Topics in Pharmacological Sciences.
 In this course, the seminar speaker attends student presentations of research paper(s) related to the speaker’s research.
 This course has proved to be highly successful in providing students with essential background to the seminar speaker’s work and thereby preparing the students to participate actively in the department seminar.
 Trainees also receive information about seminars offered by other departments and are encouraged to attend those seminars relating to their area of research.

 At the end of the second year, each student takes a qualifying examination offered by his/her department of entry, which includes both written and oral components.
 For students entering through the Department of Pharmacology, the qualifying examination is administered by a committee of three faculty members selected by the student in consultation with his/her advisor.
 The composition of the Qualifying Examination Committee is reviewed and approved by the Program Director and emphasis is placed upon representation of faculty from other participating departments.
 The written component of the examination is in the form of a 10-page research proposal on a topic selected by the student.
 After passing the written examination, the student undergoes an oral examination by the Qualifying Examination Committee, designed to test the student’s ability to integrate information and reason experimentally.